ginjaninja/currency2string/README.md

 currency2string
 ===============

-Converts a numerical value to a string currency.
+Converts a numerical currency value to a string.